 In India most of the paper mills started with smaller capacities and expanded to their present capacities gradually.
-These mills with their expanded capacities are now faced with serious constraints due to nonavailability of raw materials in sufficient quantities.
+These mills with their expanded capacities are now faced with serious constraints due to non-availability of raw materials in sufficient quantities.
 The demand for bamboo and other woods has also considerably increased with the advent of rayon industry which utilises raw material identical to pulp and paper industry.

 According to the Constitution of our country forestry is a subject on the concurrent list.
 The forests are controlled and managed by the respective State Govts.
-There are no significant forest areas now under private ownership/management.
-The lands have, forest therefore, always been the preserves of the concerned State Govts.
-The responsibility of feeding the pulp, paper and allied industries with the requisite raw materials supply, therefore, rests with the State Govts.
-The State Govts. are constantly jacking up royalties year after year and are obtaining higher realisations for the raw materials supplied to the paper mills.
-The industry on the other hand feels that the State Govt. should not raise royalties on raw material as they get huge direct and indirect revenues in the form of :-
+There are no significant forest areas now under privtae ownership/management.
+The forest lands have, therefore, always been the preserves of the concerned State Govts.
+The responsibility the requisite raw materials supply, therefore, rests with the State Govts.
+The State Govts. are constantly jacking up royalities year after year and are obtaining higher relisations for the raw materials supplied to the paper mills.
+The industry on the other hand fells that the State Govt. should not raise royalties on raw material as they get huge direct and indirect revenues in the form of :-

-- (a) Salestax on the sale of Paper and by-products; - (b) Proportionate income from Excise duty; - (c) Proportionate income from Incometax; and - (d) Many other indirect revenues and benefits which accrue due to development of the entire countryside by the establishment of pulp and paper industry.
+- (a) Salestax on the sale of Paper and by-products; - (b) Proportionate income from Excise duty; - (c) Proportionate income from Incomtax; and - (d) Many other indirect revenues and benifits which accrue due to development of the entire countryside by the establishment of pulp and paper industry.

 The Pre-investment Survey of Forest Resources has estimated recession in forest areas at a rate higher than 1 per cent per annum.
-The growing demand of cellulosic raw materials for the pulp and paper industry. recession in forest areas, increase in the royalties by the State Govts. and increased cost of transportation over longer leads to the mill site are now rendering setting up of new capacities in the field of pulp and paper more and more unprofitable to the entrepreneurs.
+The growing demand of cellulosic raw materials for the pulp and paper industry, recession in forest areas, increased in the royalties by the State Govts. and increased cost of transportation over longer leads to the mill site are now rendering setting up of new capacities in the field of pulp and paper more and more unprofitable to the entrepreneurs.
 The pulp and paper industry is highly capital intensive and the capital investment in setting up new units has gone as high as Rs.
 12000 per tonne annually which means that the incidence of depreciation and interest liability alone will be to the extent of Rs.
 2400 per tonne of production.
 This leaves the new unit with a balance of about Rs.
-1600 to meet the entire cost of production including profits, if any (?).
-This adverse economics dampenes the entrepreneurs interests in setting up new units which ultimately leads to a chronic shortage of paper in the country.
-In the developing economy of our country the requirement of paper is bound to increase because of the increase in population, increase in the percentage of literacy, the development of industry and the income elasticities in the direction of higher per capita consumption of paper.
-In fact the per capita consumption of paper is considered as an index of prosperity and industrial development of a country.
+1600 to meet the entire cost of production including profits. if any (?).
+This adverse economics dampenes the enterpreneurs interests in setting up new units which ultimately leads to a chronic shortage of paper in the the requirement of paper is bound to increase because of the increase in population, increase in the percentage of literacy, the development of industry and the income elasticities in the direction of higher per capita consumption of paper.
+In fact, the per capita consumption of paper is considered as an index of prosperity and industrial development of a country.